 “Marketers who set goals are 376% more likely to report success than those who don’t.
 And 70% of those successful, goal-setting marketers achieve them.” – https://coschedule.com/marketing-strategy/marketing-goals/

 For your marketing efforts to be worthwhile, you COULD dive directly into running paid search campaigns, spitting out tons of content, and throwing up ads.
 However, without well-thought-out, strategic goals in mind, your efforts will likely fail to get the results you’re looking for.
 Trying to engage an audience doesn’t garner immediate results, and it can be a challenge to demonstrate that your efforts provide any return on investment.
 Setting SMART goals is the solution!

 But first, what are SMART goals?

-SMART goals are your guide to successfully achieve a goal.
-The acronym stands for Specific, Measurable, Attainable, Relevant and Timely.
+SMART goals are your guide to successfully achieving a goal.
+The acronym stands for Specific, Measurable, Attainable, Relevant, and Timely.
 They help you identify what your goals are, their purpose, whether they are possible or not, and when they can be accomplished.

 To make sure your goal makes sense for your company, and can realistically be completed, you need to check it meets these characteristics:

 The first step is being specific as to what you want to track in order to improve.
 For example, instead of just saying “I want to grow my business,” pick a set amount for how much you want to increase sales, increase the number of visitors that go to your website, etc.

 In order to attain your (now specific) goal, you need to be able to track your progress.
 Using your metrics, determine what specific number is the one you want to be able to see progress – How many more leads, visitors and customers do you want for your website?